Behold The Headless Chicken Of The Deep Sea

 "There are still many, many mysteries in the deep ocean that we're only just starting to scratch the surface of," Welsford told ABC.

-Australian Antarctic Division says the international body that manages the Southern Ocean, called the Commission for the Conservation of Antarctic Marine Living Resources, opened an annual meeting Monday to discuss protecting the area and responding to the effects of climate change.
+The Australian Antarctic Division says the international body that manages the Southern Ocean, called the Commission for the Conservation of Antarctic Marine Living Resources, opened an annual meeting Monday to discuss protecting the area and responding to the effects of climate change.